Kundancse24/Python-Documentation/Python.md

 else:
     # code to execute
 ```
-* elif Statement: Used for multiple conditions.
+* Multiple-if(elif Statement): Used for multiple conditions.
 ```
 if condition1:
     # code to execute
 elif condition2:
     # code to execute
+elif condition3:
+    # code to execute
 else:
     # code to execute
 ```
+* Performance: If there are many conditions, the time complexity is O(n), where n is the number of conditions.
+This means the performance degrades linearly as more conditions are added.

 * match Statement (Python 3.10+): Similar to switch-case in other languages.
 ```
 match variable: